sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 As described [in the open source FAQ](../../../../../company-info-and-process/community/faq.md#is-all-of-sourcegraph-open-source), users can use Sourcegraph OSS without agreeing to any enterprise licensing terms by building their own server image.
 If they do so, no code from our enterprise licensed features will be included in their Sourcegraph deployment.

+Sourcegraph OSS only includes universal code search functionality, and does not include any [code intelligence platform](https://about.sourcegraph.com/blog/code-search-to-code-intelligence) features (code navigation, Batch Changes, Code Insights, etc.).
+You must use Sourcegraph Enterprise to access the full code intelligence platform.

 In practice, Sourcegraph OSS involves:

 - Removing the `enterprise` directories from the repo